konflux-ci/architecture/ADR/user-specified-tokens-build.md

 ## Consequences

 * The build-service and the integration service needs to be able to read the contents of all secrets in the namespace.
 * The UI would need to update the list of parameter names expected in the dropdown whenever a new partner is onboarded.
-The Build team would need to provide a hardcoded list of parameter names to the UI team that we expect users to be able to configure.
+* The Build team would need to provide a hardcoded list of parameter names to the UI team that we expect users to be able to configure.
 This has to be done everytime a new partner is onboarded.

+## Out-of-scope

+* Making the senstive tokens available in other namespaces or clusters.
+* Handling a token rotation strategy.
+At the moment, as suggested, we will support updating/deletion of the token.